dusk-gg/dusk/docs/docs/publishing/making-money.md

 | T3     | 14                          | 160                     | 4                         |
 | T4     | 7                           | 80                      | 2                         |

 The playing again and playtime credits can accumulate for each player for each day, i.e. a dedicated player will keep earning credits on your game.
 The game share credits will only be awarded once per player to minimize risk of scammers.
+Of course, your game will also earn playtime credits if players play for less than 2 hours, that's just the maximum amount possible per player per day.

-To celebrate the launch of the creator fund, **all games will earn 5x the amounts listed above for Nov-Dec 2024!** 🚀
+To celebrate the launch of the creator fund, **all games will earn 5x the credit amounts listed above for Nov-Dec 2024!** 🚀

 As you can tell from the numbers, the creator fund tries to prioritize high-quality games that players love coming back to and sharing with their friends more than raw playtime.